-The vision sets out what the Council wants the district to be like:
+The vision sets out what the Council wants the District to be like:

-'A thriving district in which to live, work and visit'.
+'A thriving District to live in, work and visit'.

-This phrase encapsulates our aspirations for the district, a place of dynamic, prosperous, and connected communities.
+This phrase encapsulates our aspirations for the District, a place of dynamic, prosperous, and connected communities.
 Above all, a place residents are proud to call home.